Metalwork

 Disadvantages

-despite the advantages of spring device, one limitation still occur. below is that disadvantage of spring
+despite the advantages of the spring device, one limitation still occurs. below is the disadvantage of spring

 • it loses shape and stability as time goes on.

-Below is the advantages and disadvantages of leaf springs:
+Below are the advantages and disadvantages of leaf springs:

 leaf springs advantages and disadvantages